Social credit system: Misconceptions of Zhima Credit and 2015 pilot programs

-In popular culture
+Popular culture

-An example of a "social credit score" meme, with the Chinese characters sarcastically translating to "well done".
+An example of a "social credit score" meme, with the Chinese emojis sarcastically translating to "well done".

 In 2021, the social credit system was popularized as an Internet meme on various social media platforms.
 VICE reported that the memes' popularity reflects the "widespread discontent toward the Chinese government over its restrictions of people's freedoms", however, the article noted the trend continued the existing misapprehension and misinformation regarding the SCS mechanism, such as the idea that people in China are rewarded or punished based on a numerical "social credit score".
 The joke is often posed as a positive or negative action towards the Chinese government which affects the poster's "social credit score" positively or negatively.

 According to a 2022 article in The Spectator, the Western narrative of the "social credit score" at the time received widespread mockery and satirical comments from the Chinese Internet community, due to the Western perception being drastically different from the reality in China.